Gruz77/facial_auth/README.md

 Using the simple [facial_recognition](https://github.com/ageitgey/face_recognition) library.

 ## Laptop locking
-Just put the following magic elvish command in a python script and your laptop will be locked:
+Just put the following magic elvish command (applescript) in a python script and your laptop (macOS) will be locked:
 ```python
 import os
 os.system("osascript -e 'tell app \"loginwindow\" to  «event aevtrlgo»'")
 ```

 ## Voice assistant (Text-to-Speech)
-Using the simple [pyttsx3](https://github.com/nateshmbhat/pyttsx3) library, which uses the driver.
+Using the simple [pyttsx3](https://github.com/nateshmbhat/pyttsx3) offline library, which uses the driver.
 Can select language and gender.

 ## Task Manager